This is the spot where our CEO will share the latest about our company.

 COVID-19 (Corona Virus) is a very clear and present danger for our industry.
-Day programs have closed, key employees have lost their childcare, schools have closed and transportation have been cancelled.
-Amidst the crisis please know that On My Own is taking every precaution to ensure client and employee safety.
+Day programs have closed, key employees have lost their childcare, schools have closed and transportation has been cancelled.
+Amidst the crisis, please know that On My Own is taking every precaution to ensure client and employee safety.
 Our team is preparing drills and already implementing safety measures, which include but are not limited to the following:

 - Teaching health and safety precautions as suggested by CDC

 - Implementing social distancing requirements

 - Decreasing the number of people in gatherings while cancelling larger gatherings

 - Ensuring we have emergency contact information for all clients and staff